XL bully dog ban to begin on New Year’s Eve

 The two dates have been staggered to allow owners to prepare for the new rules.

-Those who want to keep their dogs will have until the end of January to register them with the exempt list, and will then be forced to comply with strict requirements to keep them.
+Those who want to keep their dogs will have until the end of January to register them with the exempt list, and will then be forced to comply with strict requirements.

 This will include the requirement to muzzle them and keep them on a lead in public, but the dogs must also be microchipped and neutered.